Our 14 Investment Beliefs & Philosophies

 Number 6

-Overall, financial markets are incredibly difficult to consistently “beat” on an after-cost, risk-adjusted basis over any time horizon – short, medium, or long-term.
-Nevertheless, long-term outperformance is quite possible if investors can bear short and medium-term pain and remain focused on long-term objectives.
+Overall, it is incredibly difficult to consistently outperform financial markets on an after-cost, risk-adjusted basis across any time horizon—be it short, medium, or long-term.
+However, long-term outperformance is quite possible if investors can withstand short to medium-term challenges and remain focused on long-term objectives.

 Number 7

-The magnitude of investment management fees and expenses is the most significant and predictable differentiator of relative long-term investment performance.
-As a result, investment management fees and expenses must be minimized, carefully monitored, and managed to ensure the best long-term performance outcome.
+Academic studies demonstrate that the magnitude of investment management fees and expenses is the most significant and reliable predictor of long-term relative investment performance.
+As a result, investment management fees and expenses must be carefully monitored, managed, and minimized to ensure the best long-term performance outcome.

 Number 8